nuxt/docs/en/examples/auth-routes.md

 To add the sessions feature in our application, we will use `express` and `express-session`, for this, we need to use Nuxt.js programmatically.

-First, we install the depedencies:
+First, we install the dependencies:
 ```bash
 yarn add express express-session body-parser whatwg-fetch
 ```